Four Things Necessary to Recover

 - Support Groups/Self-help Meetings

-- Other Recovering person
+- Other Recovering people

 The reason that external hope is critical is due to the fact that a substance abuser has slowly become used to basing his decisions upon an emotional feeling while at the same time creating justifications for his behavior.
 In other words…a substance abuser will almost always feel that they are making the right decision in almost anything, even when making a deadly decision.